 The doctor will carry out an examination and ask about medical history.
 They may ask about the use of agents that can irritate the area and cause or aggravate symptoms, such as soaps or perfumes.

 The pH, or acidity, of the vaginal area is also taken.
-A pH of 4.6 or higher indicates atrophic vaginitis.
-The normal pH of this area is 4.5 or less.
+A pH of

 The doctor may also request an infection screening, especially in cases of discharge or bleeding.
 A diabetes test may be performed to rule out diabetes.